cuga-rajal/opensim_apple_arm64/README.md

 You will need to re-create this symbolic link each time there is a version update to libgdiplus.

-There are mixed reviews of Mono and dotnet6 co-existing.
-If you have Mono installed and then install dotnet6, you may run into problems, likely from mixed library sources at compile time.
+There are mixed reviews of Mono and dotnet co-existing.
+If you have Mono installed and then install dotnet, you may run into problems, likely from mixed library sources at compile time.
 You may need to uninstall Mono, or adjust your environment variables so that you don't have a mix of source libraries.